omnipackage — zsh

 We had centralized software repositories long before the App Store.
 Why is distributing software for Linux still so hard?
 OmniPackage makes it easy.

-Create RPM and DEB packages for many distros and publish them to a self-hosted apt, dnf, or zypper repository on any S3-compatible storage.
-Runs on GitHub Actions, your laptop, or anywhere else.
+Build RPM and DEB packages for many distros and publish them to a self-hosted apt, dnf, or zypper repository on any S3-compatible storage or local filesystem.
+Runs on GitHub Actions, your laptop, or anywhere.

 License: GPL-3.0 CI status Available via OmniPackage stable repository Available via OmniPackage master (unstable) repository

-OmniPackage is an open-source CLI that builds RPM and DEB packages and publishes them to your own apt, dnf, or zypper repository on S3-compatible storage.
-It helps you scaffold an RPM spec file and the equivalent files for DEB, then spawns rpmbuild and dpkg-buildpackage inside containers for each supported distro.
-Packages are signed with your GPG key and uploaded to your bucket, which serves as a self-hosted repository.
-It also generates a web page with instructions for users to add the repository and install your software — share the link, and they're done.
+OmniPackage is an open-source CLI that builds RPM and DEB packages and publishes them to your own apt, dnf, or zypper repository on S3-compatible storage or a local filesystem.
+It scaffolds an RPM spec file and the DEB equivalents, then runs rpmbuild and dpkg-buildpackage in containers for each supported distro.
+Packages are signed with your GPG key and uploaded to your bucket or directory, which serves as the repository.
+It also generates an install page — share the link, and your users are done.

 One command to build, sign, and publish your packages: